Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Oh, wow.

-This is our friend, Theo Caius calls it a tale of two, well, I call it a tale of two roundabouts.
+Well, I call it a tale of two roundabouts.

-So you see, one roundabout, the obviously the next one.
+So you see, one roundabout, obviously the painted in the colors of St. George's.

-It's a genuinely viral system.
+It's a genuinely viral resistance.

 Thank God for that.

-Whereas this one is obviously government sponsored, taxpayer funded, and vandalizing this, in contrast to the other one, was to be investigated.
+Whereas this one is obviously government-sponsored, taxpayer-funded, and vandalizing this, in contrast to the other one, was to be investigated.

 Thank you.

-Vandalising the true religion of the state.
+Vandalizing the true religion of the state.

 Exactly, of course.